 Successively faster, more powerful models flowed from the Cupra department, culminating in the Leon Cupra 300 of 2017 that offered 0-62mph in 5.7 seconds.
 From 2019, all performance models moved under the umbrella of the Cupra name as a separate identity from Seat.

 Subaru Tecnica International, or STI for short, can trace its roots back to 1988 when the Japanese firm decided to break some world records.
-A standard Legacy RS was given to the newly formed tuning division to be prepped and it went on to record the world high-speed endurance record, driving 62,000 miles in 18 days at an average speed of 138.78mph.
+A standard Legacy RS was given to the newly formed tuning division and it went on to record the world high-speed endurance record, driving 62,000 miles in 18 days at an average speed of 138.78mph.

 The first road car from STI was the Legacy RS RA, which helped start the rally career of Colin McRae.
 In 1994, the Impreza WRX arrived with STI’s input and you can still buy its spiritual successor, the S209, in the USA.
 STI also continues to sell individual components to upgrade Subaru models.

 Toyota Gazoo Racing

 The GR badge has come to prominence with the GR Yaris hot hatch, but the tuning division behind this cracking car traces its history back to 1979.
 This is when Toyota Motorsport GmbH was created to run the company’s European and World racing efforts, and itself was formed from Toyota Team Europe.

 Gazoo Racing made its entrance in 2016 with the TS050 Hybrid, which went on to win the Le Mans 24 Hours in 2018, 2019 and 2020.
 The team also won the 2019 FIA World Rally Championship, providing the perfect launch pad for the GR Yaris, a brilliant and affordable road-going uber-hot hatch.